gordonbanderson/ss3gallery/README.md

 ##Introduction
 This gallery module enables bulk upload of images, and displays them using the jQuery plugin PrettyPhoto.
-It will optionally import metadata, including geographic location.
-A map can then be displayed along with the images.
+It will by default try to import photographic metadata, including geographic location.
+A map can then be displayed along with the images from the photographic template.

 Forked from https://github.com/OpticBlaze/ss3Gallery and adapted to use other modules from Web of Talent to aid rendering.